verdi-group/aiida-defects-neb/docs/developer.md

     and open the documentation in your browser via the link shown.
     Every time you save a file, the corresponding documentation page is updated automatically!

+    A GitHub action is set up to automatically deploy the documentation to GitHub Pages.
+    See [the corresponding GitHub Pages documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch) for the steps required.

 === "uv"

     `uv` is a Python package and project manager.